tsdragon/recipe_sync/Recipes/Baking/Pastry/Easy Pâte brisée.md

 1. **Preparation**:
     - Cut the cold butter into small dice-sized cubes.
     - Add the flour and butter to a stand mixer fitted with the paddle attachment.
     - Mix until the largest pieces of butter are about pea-sized.
+DO NOT OVER MIX.
+Squish any stubborn large pieces by had as opposed to running the mixer longer.
     - Add the ice water and mix until just combined into a shaggy dough.
 The dough should look dry and lumpy.

 2. **Chilling**: